 A person must have a site-specific induction before starting construction work (other than housing construction work).

-If you are the principal contractor, you must provide information, training and instruction to a worker covering the nature of the work, the nature of the risks and the control measures implemented.
+If you're the principal contractor, you must provide information, training and instruction to a worker covering the nature of the work, the nature of the risks and the control measures implemented.

-The induction needs to address the contents of the WHS management plans.
+The induction needs to address the contents of the work health and safety (WHS) management plans.
 As a principal contractor, you must ensure that your WHS management plan includes any site-specific health and safety rules and the arrangements for making sure that people at the workplace are informed of these rules.

 You must also ensure that each person who is to carry out construction work relating to the project is, before commencing work, made aware of the content of the WHS management plan for the workplace and the site-specific rules.